pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/1-concepts-and-setup.md

 - Android TV and it's concepts
 - The codelab checkpoint_0 base
-- How to connect to Android TV devices and deploy apks
+- How to connect to Android TV devices and deploy APKs

 ### Next up